meadowdata/meadowrun/README.md

 # Meadowrun

-Meadowrun makes developing and experimenting with your python code on the cloud as easy and frictionless as working locally.
+Meadowrun automates the tedious details of running your python code on AWS.
+Meadowrun
+- chooses the optimal set of EC2 on-demand or spot instances and turns them off when they're no longer needed
+- deploys your code and libraries to the EC2 instances, so you don't have to worry about creating packages and building Docker images
+- scales from a single function to thousands of parallel tasks

-## Getting started (`run_function`)
+## Getting started

 First, install meadowrun, e.g.